Submissions

 The Author's Guidelines are also available in the pdf version.

-A) Submission
+A) Submission Process

 3. Abstract (100–150 words)

 Manuscripts after passing the peer-review stage will be published online.
 Currently, Athena does not adopt a single-article publication process but it releases the whole issue with all accepted manuscripts.
-However, Authors may request to Editorial Office (athena@unibo.it) a preprint version (provided with inactive doi).
+However, Authors may request to Editorial Office (athena@unibo.it) a postprint version (provided with inactive doi).
 An article published online is therefore complete and has the authors' final corrections.

-B) Formatting
+B) Minimum Formatting

 Submission files should be in Microsoft Word file format, or equivalent formats (OpenOffice, RTF).

-The text should be double-spaced or 1,5-point spaces and use a 12-point font (Times New Roman).
+The text should be 1,5-point spaces and use a 12-point font (Times New Roman).
 Paragraph titles must be numbered using the Arabic numeral system and must be in bold.
-Numbering must have a maximum of two levels.

 The numbering of sub-levels must be pointed in decimal as the following: 1.1, 1.2, etc. (in italic).
-If a third level is needed, it must be indicated as the following: 1.1.1, 1.1.2, etc.
+If a third level is needed, it must be indicated as the following: 1.1.1, 1.1.2, etc. not in Italic.

-Short quotations (<40 words) should be enclosed in double quotation marks (“ ”) and run on with the main text.
-For a quotation within a quotation, single quotation marks should be used (‘ ’).
-Longer quotations (>40 words) should be separated by 10 pts of layout before and after the quoted text with a 1-cm margin on the right and on the left and should not be enclosed within quotation marks.
+Longer quotations (>40 words or more than three lines) should be separated by a single space before and after the quoted text, with a 1-cm margin on the right and on the left, and should not be enclosed within quotation marks.
 If citing a translated quotation, please indicated in the note in which language the original text was written.

 All the links and URL addresses in the text must be activated and ready to click.
 Please ensure the link is active and functioning.

-Articles must be written in standard English language appropriate to your discipline.
+Articles must be written in British English language appropriate to your discipline.
 Every author must cure the language and proofreading at first instance.
-Papers may be rejected if they are not written in good English, and no translation or language editing will be done by the Editorial Committee.
+Papers may be rejected if they are not written in good English.
+The Editorial Committee can provide only a proofreading of the paper; no translation service will be provided.

-C) Notes, Footnotes, and References
+C) References in the Text, Footnotes, and References

 As a general guideline, every reference must be cited in this way within simple brackets in the text: author’s last name, year, page.
 At the end of the paper, a list of cited bibliographical reference must be included.